moazmo/weather-trend-forecasting/reports/FINAL_REPORT.md

 # 🌍 Weather Trend Forecasting - Final Project Report

-> **PM Accelerator Mission**: "Empowering professionals to build, scale, and lead AI-powered products that solve real-world problems while promoting diversity and educational fairness in tech."
+> **PM Accelerator Mission**: "By making industry-leading tools and education available to individuals from all backgrounds, we level the playing field for future PM leaders.
+This is the PM Accelerator motto, as we grant aspiring and experienced PMs what they need most – Access.
+We introduce you to industry leaders, surround you with the right PM ecosystem, and discover the new world of AI product management skills."

 ---